 On 1 April 2008, the Food Standards Agency (FSA) simplified the procedures for local authorities to report data on their performance.
-This new enforcement monitoring requires local authorities to report their performance by looking at the improvement in hygiene standards in food premises, rather than figures in isolation.
-Further details of the Departments performance figures can be found in Appendix 1.
+There is now a greater focus on inspection outcomes, which provide more detailed information on local authority performance.
+Further details of the Department's performance figures can be found in Appendix 1.

-3.4.2 Food Standards Premises Profile (as of 6 August 2009)
+3.4.2 Food Standards Premises Profile as of 23 June 2010